CrankOne/dark-physics/README.md

 All the relevant code is located in top level `include/` and `src/` directories as a common practice for single-library projects.

-Optionally, testing toolkit may be built.
-It provides some basic testing fixtures for testing and debugging the procedures (unit tests are provided as well).
+Optionally, the testing tools may be built.
+They provide some basic testing fixtures for representative plots and unit testing.
 See corresponding readme file(s) within `tests/` directory for instructive descriptions.

 ## Notes on File Structure and Code Guidelines